aosabook/500lines/dagoba/chapter.md

-# Dagoba: a simple in-memory graph database
+# Dagoba: an in-memory graph database

 _An exploration of connectedness through the heuristic of exposition_